Seokjeon: Korea

 The prohibition was not lifted until 1469, by which time stone battles had again become a popular civilian game rather than a military training exercise.
 It was often played between neighbouring villages.
 Large crowds of spectators would gather for these events, which could last for hours or even days.
 In some areas the game was used as a tool for divination, with the outcome supposedly indicating how successful the year's harvest would be.

 Stone battles could be enormous affairs, lasting for several days and involving large gangs of players.
 The cities of Gimhae, Seoul and Pyongyang staged particularly impressive stone battles, usually during the Damo festivities.
 Such events often came close to civil unrest, with seokjeon players in Pyeong-yang targeting the yangban who owned the land, stoning their houses and holdings.
-However, the stone-throwers were not always on the wrong side of the rioting; there are reports that the Japanese Riots In Three Ports of 1510 were quelled largely as a result of the skilled stone battle players who faced the Japanese.
+However, the stone-throwers were not always on the wrong side of the rioting; there are reports that the Japanese riots of 1510 in three Korean ports were quelled largely as a result of the skilled stone battle players who faced the Japanese.

 Christopher Thomas Gardner, impressed by the "fondness for manly sports" in Korea, recounted seokjeon as told to him by a yangban: "In the winter the people have nothing to do, so the strong and brave men of all the towns of [Korea] come to [Seoul] to play and fight.
 The strong men of one town fight the strong men of another town.
 I go on the wall of the city to look.
 People must not fight in the city.
 I keep far away.
 Then they throw stones at each other, and beat each other with sticks.
 If they kill each other it does not matter."

 The Japanese eventually suppressed the game during the early part of the twentieth century, blaming it for causing social instability.
 As a result, it has largely died out in modern Korea.